dorciah/HelloWorld/README.md

  - Windows (tested on Windows 10 version 1709)
  - Java (tested on 1.8u144)
- - Node JS (tested on 6.11.3 installed in C:/Programs Files/)
+ - Node JS (tested on 6.11.3 installed in C:/Programs Files/ - necessary for maven to find it)
  - Angular cli (tested on version 1.6.6)
+ - Maven (tested with 3.3.9)

  ## Initial Build